 Sample business thank you messages.

 Business thank you cards with handwritten fonts and automated personalization all printed, addressed and mailed for you.

 Use code BIZTHANKS for 20% off business thank you cards

 The Benefits of Sending a Thank You Note

 Mailing timely thank you for your business cards makes good business sense for one major reason: customer retention.
-And according to research conducted by Harvard Business School, a company can see total profits grow by 25-95% following an increase of only 5% in customer retention — making customer retention an obviously worthwhile investment.
+According to research conducted by Harvard Business School, a company can see total profits grow by 25-95% following an increase of only 5% in customer retention — which makes it an obvious worthwhile investment.

-It should come as no surprise to any business owner or manager that expressing gratitude towards your clients is the first step in building long lasting relationships — a key tenet in customer retention.
+It should come as no surprise to any business owner or manager that expressing gratitude for your clients is the first step in building long lasting relationships — a key tenet in customer retention.
 Every one of us receives a ton of emails on the daily, but real hold-in-your-hand kind of mail is a throwback that easily delights.
-Mailing timely thank you cards is an easy way to surprise and delight your customers and remind them of their experience with your company (hopefully a great one).
+Mailing timely thank you cards is an easy way to surprise and delight your customers and remind them of their experience with your company (which was hopefully a good one).
 It also leaves your interaction on a positive note.
-Adding personal touches like these to online businesses who do not benefit from person-to-person interactions of brick and mortar companies is a must if you want to build those new client relationships.
+Adding personal touches like these to online businesses who do not benefit from person-to-person interactions like that of brick and mortar companies is a must if you want to build those new client relationships.

-As soon as your clients have their first interaction with your business, make sure their second touch point is a positive one such as a personal thank you note.
+As soon as your clients have their first interaction with your business, make sure their second touch point is a positive one like a personal thank you note.

 Personal business thank you cards are so much more than just meaningless words.
 They help to create and foster a personal relationship that is necessary for building and marketing a business.